Linuxfabrik/monitoring-plugins/check-plugins/md-raid/README.md

 the last consistency check found.
 Every array the kernel knows is reported, so an array nobody remembers is on the list as well.
-Alerts when an array has lost the redundancy it was built for, when the kernel declares it failed, when it says a member wants replacing or has seen a write error, and when a consistency check found differences between the members of a parity array.
+Alerts when an array has lost the redundancy it was built for, when the kernel declares it failed, when a parity array has lost the write journal it needs in order to accept writes at all, when the kernel says a member wants replacing or has seen a write error, and when a consistency check found differences between the members of a parity array.
 With --spares it also alerts when an array holds fewer spare devices than it is supposed to.
 Supports extended reporting via --lengthy.

 options:
   -h, --help            show this help message and exit